 Things to consider

 Genetic counseling may be something you want to think about if certain conditions run in your family or your partner’s family.
-You will also want to know if a member of your family was born with a genetic condition, birth defect, chromosomal disorder, or cancer.
+You also will want to know if a member of your family was born with a genetic condition, birth defect, chromosomal disorder, or cancer.
 Other reasons to see a genetic counselor include having had trouble getting pregnant, experiencing several miscarriages, infant deaths, or a birth defect with a previous pregnancy.
-Or if you or your partner are over age 35.
+Or if you or your partner are older than age 35.

 A genetic counselor can meet with you to discuss potential genetic risks.
 At your appointment, you’ll discuss your medical, family, and pregnancy history.
-The counselor will explain what genetic conditions your future children may be at risk for depending on your history, and recommend tests that can help diagnose any conditions.
-Once you gather all the information, you and your partner can make an informed decision about whether or not genetic testing is warranted.
+The counselor will explain what genetic conditions your future children may be at risk for depending on your history and recommend tests that can help diagnose any conditions.
+Once you gather all the information, you and your partner can make an informed decision about whether or not genetic testing is right for you.